M-RBR/M-RBR/README.md

 #  Hoi 👋 I'm Maxim

-I am a software engineer and a graduate of a five-month intensive full-stack and AI web development bootcamp at [Code Academy Berlin](https://www.codeacademyberlin.com/).
+I am a software engineer and a graduate of a full-stack and AI web development bootcamp at [Code Academy Berlin](https://www.codeacademyberlin.com/).

 🎓 I completed a PhD in Philosophy and bring nearly eight years of experience in academic research at universities.